earik87/earik87.github.io/_posts/2020-08-24-interactive-web-app.md

     </figure>
 </center>

 To visualize all the details in this dataset, we essentially need an interactive plot.
 Possibly with a slider which sets one parameter at a time (time or wavelength) then plot will be updated, accordingly.
 Two figures side by side can solve our problem; Absorbance vs Time figure and Absorbance vs Wavelength figure.
 [Panel](https://panel.holoviz.org/) from [Holoviz](https://holoviz.org/) family is a high level app helping people to create interactive figures with few lines of code.
 You can see the demo below, how the figures are updated in real-time within the use of slider.
-First section has sliders to show full data set.
+There are sliders on top of figures to slice data set.
 Note that in the right side of the figures there are buttons which allows you to zoom in/out, save figure, select certain section in the plot etc. Its fully interactive!

 <center>
     <figure>